Confused about the $1,390 IRS relief payment in 2025? Here’s the truth about who qualifies, when payments arrive, and how to avoid scams.

 How to Check Your Payment Status

-You’ll need your SSN or TIN, filing status, and a few basic details.
+You’ll need your SSN (or TIN), filing status, and basic tax details.

 Beware of Scams - They’re Everywhere

-- The IRS will never text, email, or DM you about payments.
+- The IRS will never contact you via text, email, or social media for payments.

-- Never pay fees to “claim” your payment — it’s free and automatic.
+- Never pay fees to “claim” payments they are always free.

 - Report phishing attempts to phishing@irs.gov.

-If it sounds too good to be true, it probably is.
-Always stick to IRS.gov for real updates.
+If something sounds too good to be true, it usually is.
+Always rely on official updates from IRS.gov.

 How It’s Different from Past Stimulus Checks